Obituary of Barbara Joyce Conner Blackburn

 Barb’s generosity and loyalty were evidenced by her countless hours volunteering at the Women’s and Children’s Alliance.
 Barb loved providing and wrapping Christmas gifts for families in need at the WCA, and the comradery of its staff and fellow volunteers.

 She will be forever missed by her husband; children; dogs Patxi and Bella; sisters Carol Minter and Jane Reeves; nieces and nephews Ashly Minter, Lisa Rueth and Dare Lamberson; extended family; numerous friends in the Boise legal, charitable and sporting clays communities, and anyone else who came to know her.
 She will come to be missed by her first grandchild, Jett Jones Blackburn, who was just recently born.

 The family extends their gratitude to those who assisted her as she courageously endured her tumor, particularly the staff at Horizon Hospice Care (Corrine, Joyce, Dorothy and Lynn), and her care-assistant Christine.

 Barb’s memorial service will be delayed until early May of this year.
 Her favorite tree was a dogwood and each year she eagerly awaited its blooming, which signaled that spring had arrived.
 Through her dogwood tree Barb will announce that the appropriate time for a service in her recognition has arrived.
 Summers Funeral Home will provide further notice of the precise time and location of services.

 In lieu of flowers or gifts, the family respectfully requests that any honoraria be made in Barb’s recognition to the Women’s and Children’s Alliance, 720 W. Washington St., Boise, Id 83702.

-To send flowers to the family of Barbara Conner Blackburn, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Barbara Conner Blackburn, please visit Tribute Store